veien - the way of the viking warrior - tyr neilsen - glima

 The Viking Code

-During the Viking Age, there was no law against waring with others nations, just as there is no law against it today.
+During the Viking Age, there was no law against waring with other nations, just as there is no law against it today.
 And just as it is around the world today, Vikings had no law against piracy, as long as it was against the "enemy".

 When a band of Viking warriors undertook a sea journey to another land, it was vital that each man could rely on the man next to him to protect his back in order for everyone to survive.
-Warriors who went ‘a-Viking’ together considered their sailing and raiding companions as brothers, in the most literal sense, and the Viking code these ‘brothers’ held to was all important.
+Warriors who went ‘a-Viking’ together considered their companions as brothers, in the most literal sense, and the Viking code these ‘brothers’ held to was all important.

 Loyalty was central to Viking life.
 Vikings had to be loyal to each other during dangerous journeys, and no Viking would desert a leader he had promised to support.
 A Viking would fight to the death so that his brothers, and his wife or children would be proud of him.
 This type of loyalty was necessary in the Viking age, as endangering a crew mate would directly affect themselves, the rest of the crew, and family back home.